~~~~ This is Page 3 ~~~~

 Children of a Lesser God ...................

 .............. had some unintended amusements.
 One was William Hurt's signing.
 It looked like he learned it all at breakfast on the first day of shooting.
 Another was his suspending himself under water to experience the "silence of deafness".
 We were laughing so hard in the theater that an usher (or was that sharp-mouth the manager?) told us to shut up or leave.

 And those comments by film critic Rex Reed---- He said William Hurt interpreting Marlee Matlin's lines "sounds like one hand clapping" and that the film in general "falls on deaf ears".

-There are over 80 Netflix reviews, mostly positive (what would you expect?).
+There were over 80 Netflix reviews, mostly positive (what would you expect?).
 The negative ones with 1 or 2 stars, are interesting, particularly these:

 "There was so much dead air in this movie that I thought I was going deaf".....and...."[Hurt] was an egotistical, self-absorbed